fpgaemu/fpgaemu/docs/emulation.rst

 instruction must be evaluated in order before the CPU can move onto the next one.
 This is fine under normal use, but in real-time applications where latency must be as low as possible, having to wait for the AC to activate before the brake pedal can be used is unacceptable.
-In contrast, an FPGA can execute multiple complex operations simultaneously --- with a 10 element matrix, a designer can implement 10 signal/data pipelines to use in parallel.
+In contrast, an FPGA can execute multiple complex operations simultaneously --- with a 10-element matrix, a designer can implement 10 signal/data pipelines to use in parallel.
-While a microprocessor has sequential processing, an FPGA's concurrent processing allows it achieve better optimization and a more deterministic latency than even a processor running an RTOS.
+While a microprocessor has sequential processing, an FPGA's concurrent processing allows it to achieve better optimization and a more deterministic latency than even a processor running an RTOS.

 In more nuanced terms, the flexibility from an FPGA allows a designer to decide which operations occur at any given